pubnub/react-chat-components/lib/README.md

 Start by exploring our demo apps that were built using chat components:

-- [Getting started](https://github.com/pubnub/react-chat-components/tree/master/samples/getting-started) - send your first message.
+- [Getting started](/samples/getting-started) - send your first message.
-- [Group chat](https://github.com/pubnub/react-chat-components/tree/master/samples/group-chat) also known as "moderated chat app" (see [interactive demo](https://react-components-chat.pubnub.com/)) - explore most features offered by our chat components and test it with [Moderation Dashboard](https://www.pubnub.com/docs/chat/moderation-dashboard/getting-started).
+- [Group chat](/samples/group-chat) also known as "moderated chat app" (see [interactive demo](https://react-components-chat.pubnub.com/)) - explore most features offered by our chat components and run it with [Moderation Dashboard](https://www.pubnub.com/docs/chat/moderation-dashboard/getting-started) to test its features.

 ## Related documentation